Andrew-Clow/TestTimer/README.md

 # TestTimer
  Displays the time large for during tests.
-You can specify test start times and lengths
+ You can specify test start times and lengths.